mazinbersy/DigitalAlarmClock/README.md

-# Clock Interface for Basys 3 Board
+# Digital Alarm Clock for Basys 3 Board

 This project implements a digital clock with alarm functionality using Verilog and Vivado, targeting the Basys 3 FPGA development board.
 The ClockInterface module provides clock display, time adjustment, and alarm setting capabilities, making use of the onboard buttons and seven-segment display.